• Skip to primary navigation

 Roasting macadamia nuts

-I suggest using roasted macadamia nut pieces for best flavor in your cookies.
+Roasted macadamia nuts add the best flavor to your cookies.
 Roasting brings out extra depth of flavor in the nuts, which in turn makes your cookies taste even better.

 If you have raw macadamia nuts, they will work just fine.
-If you’d like to toast them for some extra depth of flavor, it only takes a few minutes.
+If you’d like to roast them for some extra depth of flavor, it only takes a few minutes.

-Preheat your oven to 250 degrees.
-Place your macadamia nuts on a lined baking sheet in a single layer.
-Bake for 10-15 minutes, stirring once halfway through.
+Preheat your oven to 250 degrees Fahrenheit.
+Place the macadamia nuts on a lined baking sheet in a single layer.
+Bake for about 10-15 minutes, stirring once halfway through.
 Watch carefully to prevent burning.
 Allow to cool before adding nuts to your dough.

 How to keep cookies soft

-First, store your cookies in a tightly sealed container.
-If your cookies are loosely covered with plastic or foil on a plate, they will become stale quickly.
+Store your cookies in a tightly sealed container.
+If cookies are loosely covered with plastic or foil on a plate, they will dry out quickly.

 White chocolate macadamia nut cookie with a bite taken out.